tdicomitis/node_intro_mis/README.md

 *the dash dash save, writes express to our package.json*

 1) Imported express and used the constructor to make our app.
-2) Defined an endpoing `howdy`, which gives a response of some text.
+2) Defined an endpoint `howdy`, which gives a response of some text.
 3) Created a server on PORT 3000

 ```